Code-Institute-Submissions/MS1-infinity-gym/README.md

 *Footer:*
 1. In the footer you will find the contact, it contains the opening hours and telephone number of the gym.
-2. The usability and responsiveness on a mobile device is when clicking on the phone number, you immediately get the option to call the number.
+2. The usability and responsiveness on a mobile device, when you click on the phone number, you are immediately given the option to call the number.

     <img src="assets/testing/footercall.jpg" width="25%" height="25%">